Founded in 2016, Cleo is an AI assistant that intelligently manages your money

 It seems like an anomaly, but humans are more likely to accept financial guidance from another human than from a smart machine.
 Incredibly, 46% of people would be willing to undergo AI-assisted surgery but only 34% would be comfortable with machine-led financial guidance.

-Yet the industry is willing to alter these numbers.
+Yet the sector leaders are willing to introduce AI in fintech to alter those numbers.
 For instance, Citi Private Bank has been using machine learning to share - anonymously - portfolios of other investors to help its users determine the best investing strategies.

 For many years it seemed that machine-led deep market analysis and prediction was so near and yet so far.
 Today, as business writer Bryan Borzykowski suggests, technology has caught up and we have both the computational power and the right applications for computers to beat human predictions.